Chaotic many-body quantum dynamics, spectral correlations, and energy diffusion: Master equation

 \section{Master equation}

 Next we study various aspects of the master equation [Eq.~\eqref{eq:master}] for energy dynamics in a system of many sites.
 In Sec.~\ref{sec:mastergeneral} we set out some general properties of this equation.
 Then in Sec.~\ref{sec:masternumerics} we present results from numerical simulations, demonstrating that energy dynamics is diffusive.
-In Sec.~\ref{sec:masteranalytical} we calculate an approximate value for the energy diffusion constant.
+In Sec.~\ref{sec:masteranalytical} we calculate an approximate value for the energy diffusion constant, and in Sec.~\ref{sec:finiteT} we examine the temperature dependence of energy dynamics.
 In Sec.~\ref{sec:masternoisydiffusion} we approximate the master equation using a noisy diffusion equation and employ this to determine the long-time behaviour of the many-body return probability, showing that it is controlled by the timescale for energy diffusion across the system.
 Finally, in Sec.~\ref{sec:masterlate} we study the probability that there has been no energy transferred between two neighbouring sites as a function of time, analysing its approach to zero with increasing time; this controls the SFF at intermediate times, as indicated in Eq.~\eqref{eq:Kw}.